gabriela-framework/gabriela/docs/README.md

 in one place and then declare dependencies with *module* scope only in modules where you actually need them.
 Declaring a *module* scope dependency in *declaringModule* would have no effect since it would not be used anywhere.

+It is also important to note that if we created another plugin, a new instance of *pluginService* would be created and would not be the same reference as in other plugins.
+Keep that in mind when created services that are shared within a plugin.
+If you need to create a service that is shared only between certain plugins, use **shared** scope.
+We will talk about shared scope shortly.

 #### *public* scope

 Plain and simple, *public* scope is available everywhere.